hmaw/hmaw/README.md

 Now, let's go and grab some more skills and level up so that I can get an amazing job as Senior developer when things calm back down.

 - 🌱 I’m currently learning ...
 Modern Javascript in depth with CssGrid and VueJs with AWS certs.
-In work hours, its everything Salesforce.
+- In work hours, its everything Salesforce.
 - 🔭 In the future, I'd love to explore more in ML, AR/VR, and virtural world ethics.
-I want to see how the front end world can be joined with XR.
+I want to see how the front end world can be joined with XR responsbily.
-I enjoy talking about automating sprout growing, tiki culture, watercolors, anime, and gaming as well.
+I enjoy talking about automating sprout growing/hydroponics, tiki culture, watercolors, anime, and gaming.